Show Me the Money 6

 The sixth season of the series Show Me the Money, known as Show Me the Money 6 (also referred to as SMTM6), premiered on June 30, 2017 and ended on September 1, 2017.
-It is on broadcast every Friday at 23:00 KST on Mnet.
+It was broadcast every Friday at 23:00 KST on Mnet.

 The season features judges Choiza and Gaeko of Dynamic Duo, H1ghr Music's Jay Park of AOMG and Dok2 of Illionaire Records, Tiger JK and Bizzy of Feel GHood Music, and Zico and Dean of Fanxychild.
 Over 12,000 contestants auditioned this season with a mix of returning contestants, veteran rappers, and upcoming rappers participating in the competition.
 Similarly to previous seasons, open auditions were held, in Seoul, Los Angeles, and for the first time in New York.
 Grammy Award-winning producer/rapper Swizz Beatz was guest judge for the New York auditions.

-Hangzoo, the third and final member of Rhythm Power to participate in the Show Me the Money series wins this season with Team Fanxychild's Zico and Dean as the winning producers.
+Hangzoo, the third and final member of Rhythm Power to participate in the Show Me the Money series, won the season, with Team Fanxychild's Zico and Dean as the winning producers.